actualbudget/docs/docs/advanced/bank-sync/gocardless.md

 3. Fork the Actual repository: https://github.com/actualbudget/actual/fork
 4. Edit the file `packages/sync-server/src/app-gocardless/bank-factory.js`.
 5. Add your bank's ID (from the Google Docs) to the `BANKS_WITH_LIMITED_HISTORY` list.
-6. Add a release note in `upcoming-release-notes/` describing your change (see [writing good release notes](/docs/contributing/#writing-good-release-notes)).
+6. Before creating your pull request, run the command `yarn generate:release-notes` (see [writing good release notes](/docs/contributing/#writing-good-release-notes)).
 7. Commit your changes and push to your fork.
 8. Create a pull request to the main Actual repository.